This exploration is for all ages, as the colored smilies show. You can learn about African Folk Tales with your whole family together!

 The Anansi and Turtle craft is an arts exploration from Layers of Learning Unit 1-14 about African Tales.
 Layers of Learning has hands-on explorations, experiments, and fun art projects in every unit of this family-friendly curriculum.
 Learn more about Layers of Learning.

-African folktales, like Anansi and Turtle, help kids learn about other parts of the world.
+African folktales, like the one about Anansi and Turtle, help kids learn about other parts of the world.
 In Nigeria, folktales are very popular and perhaps the most popular are tales about Anansi.
 Anansi is a West African god who often takes the form of a spider.
 He is the son of the sky god, Nayame, and the earth goddess, Asase Ya.
 One of our favorite tales is called Anansi and Turtle.
 It’s a moral tale somewhat like Aesop’s Fables.
 We’ll read the tale and then make a craft about Anansi and Turtle, the two characters.

 Step 1: Library Research